-For more spacious accommodation there are four categories of suites: Mini Suite, Grand Suite, Owner’s Suite and MS Trollfjord Suite.
+For more spacious accommodation there are four categories of suite; Mini Suite, Grand Suite, Owner’s Suite and the Expedition Suite.
 In addition to extra room, some of these suites also offer a personal Jacuzzi, private balcony or bay window and separate dining area.

 Experience delicious authentic Norwegian cuisine and eat like a true local with Hurtigruten’s unique dining concept, Norway’s Coastal Kitchen.
 Guaranteeing seasonal, fresh food from the local area, the talented chefs proudly tell the story of the local coastline through their delicious dishes.

-Magnificent views and the chance to visit the many villages and towns on route contribute to the particular appeal of this ship.
-Relax in the two-storey Panorama Lounge, with its floor-to-ceiling windows offering front-row seats to the breath-taking views of the fjords.
+Magnificent views and the chance to visit the many villages and towns en route contribute to the particular appeal of this ship.
+Relax in the two-storey Panorama Lounge, with its floor to ceiling windows offering front row seats to the breathtaking views of the fjords.
 Get closer to the scenery on the sun deck, where guests can enjoy the gentle parade of scenery from the comfort of a lounge chair or immersed in the warmth of the Jacuzzi.